Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Developing a Wrapped Haptic Display

 \subsection{Implementation}

-As mentioned in Subsections~\ref{subsec:1-dof} and \ref{subsec:n-dof}, the haptic displays were mounted on cylindrical surfaces for the studies outlined in the remainder of this work, either sections of the robot arms or a PVC pipe acting as a passive stand-in.
-The mounting arrangements fixed the wrapped display in place, restricting it to less than 10\% contraction.
-Figure~\ref{fig:implement} shows the basic pneumatic control systems used to actuated the wrapped haptic displays.
-In summary, the implementation of the actuation was (1) a pressure regulator that supplied an electronically controlled pressurized-air supply and (2) a pressure release feature for deflating the displays.
-Two different electronically controlled pressure regulators were used for the studies described in this paper.
-A pressure regulator (QB3, Proportion-Air, McCordsville, Indiana) was used for the studies outlined in Sections \ref{sec:p1} and \ref{sec:p2}.
-The regulator was controlled using an Arduino Uno via MATLAB.
-The Arduino sent analog signals to the pressure regulator, which provided accurate pressure values needed for the studies.
-This pressure regulator has a built-in sensor and exhaust line.
-For the user studies described in Sections \ref{sec:vt1} and \ref{sec:vt2}, a pressure regulator (550-AID, ControlAir, Amherst, New Hampshire) was controlled using either the UR-10's I/O controller or an Arduino Uno.
-This pressure regulator does not have a built-in sensor, but does have an exhaust line.
-The inflation pressure was measured using an electronic pressure sensor (015PGAA5, Honeywell Sensing, Gold Valley, Minnesota).
-For both of the pressure regulators, we initially used on-off solenoid valves (ASCO Z134A, Emerson, St. Louis, Missouri) to switch the air supply and allow air to escape for deflation.
-The exhaust valves in the pressure regulators are not capable of deflating the display to zero-volume, but just to zero-pressure leaving some air in the display.
-However, since the experiments did not involve complete deflation of the haptic displays, we determined solenoid valves were not needed.
+The haptic displays were mounted on cylindrical surfaces for the studies outlined in the following experiments, either sections of the robot arms or a PVC pipe acting as a stand-in.
+The mounting arrangements fixed the wrapped display in place, restricting it to 10\% contraction.
+The basic pneumatic control systems used to actuate the wrapped haptic displays consisted of: (1) a pressure regulator that supplied an electronically controlled pressurized-air supply and (2) a pressure release feature for deflating the displays.
+Two different pressure regulators were used.
+A pressure regulator with built in sensor and exhaust (QB3, Proportion-Air, McCordsville, Indiana) was used for the studies outlined in Sections \ref{sec:p1} and \ref{sec:p2} and was controlled using an Arduino Uno via MATLAB.
+A different pressure regulator (550-AID, ControlAir, Amherst, New Hampshire) was used for the remaining experiments, controlled using the UR-10's I/O controller (Section \ref{sec:vt1}) or an Arduino Uno (Section \ref{sec:vt2}).
+For this pressure regulator, the inflation pressure was measured using an electronic pressure sensor (015PGAA5, Honeywell Sensing, Gold Valley, Minnesota).
 If faster switching between inflation and full deflation is needed, on-off solenoid valves can be implemented.
-It is important to note that each 1-DoF device (either the 1-DoF sleeve or the individual rings in the 3-DoF display configuration) are connected to individual pressure supplies.
+It is important to note that each 1-DoF device was connected to an individual pressure supply.
 For the case of the 3-DoF display, one can configure the device to effectively act as a 1-DoF device by connecting the individual rings to a single pressure, or have 3-DoF control if three pressure regulators are used.